Back to Podcast Guides

 "I want a different life."
 Total reinvention Remove one draining obligation for a week What changes in your body and attention?

-This maps loosely onto self-determination theory, which argues that autonomy, competence, and relatedness are core psychological needs.
-That does not mean everyone should maximize independence or abandon stable work; it does suggest that experiments which increase felt autonomy and meaningful engagement may matter for motivation and well-being.11
+Self-determination theory argues that autonomy, competence, and relatedness are core psychological needs.
+That does not mean everyone should maximize independence or abandon stable work.
+It does suggest that experiments increasing felt autonomy and meaningful engagement may matter for motivation and well-being.2

-One of Paul’s most useful reframes is that creative work often depends less on micromanaging time and more on designing the environment of your life.
-When writing the book, he did not experience the project as a daily grind toward an external finish line.
-He trusted that “nothing good gets away” if there is enough spaciousness, then shaped his life so that writing could naturally emerge.12
+One of Paul's most useful reframes is that creative work often depends less on micromanaging time and more on designing the environment of your life.
+When writing the book, he did not experience it as a daily grind toward an external finish line.
+He trusted that "nothing good gets away" if there is enough spaciousness, then shaped his life so that writing could naturally emerge.

 The operational principle: create conditions where intrinsic motivation can find you.